 We will assess each pupil's current skills and levels of attainment on entry, which will build on previous settings and Key Stages, where appropriate.
+Information is gathered from our various feeder schools and parents/carers to form understanding of the pupils educational needs.
+We then use a range of assessments at various points including: initial screening assessments of pupil's literacy and processing, the report and progress check cycle and teacher based assessments.

 Class teachers will make regular assessments of progress for all pupils and identify those whose progress:

-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers

-Widens the attainment gap
+- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap